 - poor night vision

 The types of symptoms you have can depend on the location of the cataract on your lens.

 Some people are born with cataracts because of an infection in the uterus, and some people develop cataracts when they’re children, although this is rare.
 Cataracts can also form after your eye has been injured or as a result of eye surgery.

 But the most common cause of cataracts is the natural changes in your eyes as you get older.
-At around 40 years of age, the number of people with cataracts is around 2.5 percent, but by the age of 75, that figure jumps to about 49 percent.
+At around 40 years of age, the number of people with cataracts is around

 Some other factors can also increase your risk of developing cataracts, including: